Website Design: The Importance of a Well Designed Website

-And easy to navigate website can make or break a conversion.
-When the navigation of a website is well thought-out and developed, users can easily explore and understand your website.
+An easy-to-navigate website can make or break a conversion.
+When the navigation of a website is well-thought-out and developed, users can easily explore and understand your website.
 Many business owners have an idea of how they would like a site to flow, but fail to realize potential customers may not think the same way, as they do not understand your business in the same way.
-Having a complicated navigation could cause potential, or current, customers to leave the site.
-People want to be able to find the answers to their questions easily, and difficulty doing so could lose trust.
+Having complicated navigation could cause potential, or current, customers to leave the site.
+People want to be able to find the answers to their questions easily, and difficulty doing so could loss trust.

 Visual Elements/Content & Engagement

-Everything from font, to colors, to working affects conversion rates and trust when it comes to effective website design.
-While color and content is important, it’s best to not over do these things as well.
+Everything from font to colors, to working, affects conversion rates and trust when it comes to effective website design.
+While color and content are important, it’s best to not overdo these things as well.
 Too much content can discourage people from engaging and feeling overwhelmed.
 Web pages with too much copy and content look messy.
 Visually cluttered pages are difficult to read, resulting in distrust and disinterest.
-You want a website design where the content feels natural and streamlined, with simple and easy to read typography, that’s free of spelling or design mistakes.
+You want a website design where the content feels natural and streamlined, with simple and easy-to-read typography, that’s free of spelling or design mistakes.

 By providing web pages with exceptional visual elements and content, they appear more appealing to users.
 This drives engagement with your website.
 Visually is where engagement begins.
 How web pages and content look have a direct impact on user engagement.

-One interesting point to be made about branding and website design, is that your website’s design is not your brand.
-It is one of the elements that helps your brand build trust with your audience.
-Your website should be used to establish trust with your brand, not shove it your users face.
+One interesting point to be made about branding and website design is that your website’s design is not your brand.
+It is one of the elements that help your brand build trust with your audience.
+Your website should be used to establish trust with your brand, not shove it into your user’s face.
 Your website design should provide consistency with your brand, your messages, and your look.
 It is important that your target audiences recognize your business brand in all mediums.
 This means that your website design should look like your social channels, digitally, as well as match your out-of-home look as well.
 Consistency is key when it comes to branding.